One day in Niagara

 9:00 AM - Now journey below

-1:00 PM – Lunch with a view
+1:00 PM – Lunch at Table Rock Market

-3:30 PM - At the water’s edge
+5:00 PM - At the river’s edge

 It’s ancient history, but years ago the falls weren’t where they stand today.
 Take a walk along a boardwalk next to some of North America’s fastest rapids at White Water Walk.
+This quarter-mile boardwalk offers incredible views of the Niagara River’s Class 6 whitewater rapids and an opportunity to learn more about the unique geological history of the Niagara Gorge.
+Get an up-close and personal view of nature’s power and feel the thrill of being at the river’s edge!

 This best-kept-secret is a short drive or moderate walk north from the core of Niagara Parks.
 Get there on the hop-on, hop-off WEGO bus system or take your own car (parking is free with admission to the attraction).
-There are also racks nearby if you’re taking Niagara by bike.
+There are also racks nearby if you’re exploring Niagara by bike.